rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/6-submit-your-idea.md

 ### Submit Your Idea

-Once your Workshop Template is complete, submit your team’s idea for judging.
+Once your Hack Event Template is complete, submit your team’s idea for judging.

 > **Note:** Your Table Coach can confirm how submissions will be collected if there are any questions.

 - Navigate to the <a href="https://microsoftapc.sharepoint.com/teams/SyncWeekHack/_layouts/15/listforms.aspx?cid=NmEzYTBhM2MtODNhMi00M2IwLTk5ZGQtZmYzMGZiMTQyYTdi&nav=YjJlZjI3MWItODgxNy00NmE1LTliNzItOWJmMjJkOTY2NTZh" target="_blank">Idea Submission Form</a>.
-- Fill out the following information (referencing your Workshop Template):
+- Fill out the following information (referencing your Hack Event Template):
   - Team Name
   - Table Number
   - Summary (Short Summary & Key Insights)
   - Problem or Opportunity Statement
-  - Presentation (Word) → upload your Workshop Template
+  - Presentation (Word) → upload your Hack Event Template
   - Tagline (optional)
   - Participant Aliases
   - Image (optional)
 - Select **Submit**

 ## 🎉 Workshop Complete!

 Congratulations — you’ve finished the WWL Frontier Hack Event sprint!
 Your team has: